Skip to main content

-• VISUALIZE - Performs a calculation and displays a corresponding graph over time.
-Most VISUALIZE queries return a line graph while the HEATMAP visualization shows the distribution of data over time
+• SELECT - Performs a calculation and displays a corresponding graph over time.
+Most SELECT queries return a line graph while the HEATMAP visualization shows the distribution of data over time

 • WHERE - Filters based on attribute parameter(s)